π²πΏMozambique Political Stability: 14.8/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Mozambique is located on the southeast coast of Africa, covering an area of 309,475 square miles (801,537 km).
-The country features a diverse terrain, including coastal strips, inland hills, and rugged highlands, with the Zambezi River dividing it into two regions.
-Mozambique has a tropical climate with a wet season from October to March and a dry season from April to September, experiencing heavy rainfall along the coast and the potential for cyclones during the wet season.
+Mozambique is located on the southeast coast of Africa, bordered by Eswatini, South Africa, Zimbabwe, Zambia, Malawi, Tanzania, and the Indian Ocean.
+The country features diverse terrain, including coastal strips, inland hills, and rugged highlands, with the Zambezi River being the largest waterway.
+Mozambique has a tropical climate with a wet season from October to March and a dry season from April to September, experiencing heavy rainfall along the coast and cyclones during the wet season.

 Governance Indicators